xta0/xta0.me/_posts/2020-01-01-os-system-programming-0.md

 - ISA
     - Application's "machine" is the process abstraction provided by the OS
-    - Each running programing runs in its own process
+    - Each running programming runs in its own process
     - Processes provide nicer interfaces than raw hardware
 - Process
     - Address Space